Yelp/elastalert/docs/source/ruletypes.rst

 ``blacklist``: A list of blacklisted values.
 The ``compare_key`` term must be equal to one of these values for it to match.

+``key_indexed``: If true, Elastalert will craft an ElasticSearch query using the provided blacklist to only return documents that match.
+This reduces the amount of documents ElastAlert must verify locally, but requires the data being searched to be adequately indexed/analyzed.

 Whitelist
 ~~~~~~~~~